 If you are feeling somewhat in the dark with your IBS, read on.

-When we are in the midst of everyday living it can be really hard to understand what’s going on with our IBS.
-It can seem so unclear which food triggers are causing what type of reaction, and we can end up feeling thwarted and just tired of it all.
+When you are in the midst of everyday living it can be really hard to understand what’s going on with our IBS.
+It can seem so unclear which triggers are causing what type of reaction, and you can end up feeling thwarted and just tired of it all.

-Maybe you have already realized this, but there are many different types of trigger to IBS.
+Maybe you have already realized this, but there are many different types of IBS triggers.
 Because IBS is strongly linked to digestion, this is where IBS sufferers, and doctors, logically concentrate all their efforts.
 However, this is only part of the mind-body-emotion-energy equation.